A comparison of two possible nuclear effective field theory expansions around the one- and two-pion exchange potentials: Comparison between the two expansions

 The results are shown in Fig.~\ref{fig:comparison} for the ${}^1S_0$, ${}^3P_0$ and ${}^3S_1$-${}^3D_1$ partial waves, which uses the cutoff range $R_c = (0.5-1.0)\,{\rm fm}$ to generate bands.
+The primary purpose of these bands is to illustrate the size of the cutoff dependence in the two expansions, while the secondary purpose is a rudimentary (but cheap) estimation of the EFT uncertainties (in general, for a properly renormalized theory, we expect cutoff variations to underestimate these uncertainties, particularly in the $L \geq 1$ waves; more sophisticated methods to estimate EFT uncertainties can be consulted in Refs.~\cite{Schindler:2008fh,Wesolowski:2015fqa,Furnstahl:2015rha,Melendez:2017phj,Wesolowski:2018lzj,Melendez:2019izc,Griesshammer:2015osb,Griesshammer:2020fwr}).
 The two expansions work relatively well for most partial waves, though EFT(TPE) works slightly better (particularly at higher momenta).
 Yet, the advantage of EFT(TPE) seems to concentrate mostly in the ${}^1S_0$ partial wave, for which it requires only two couplings (instead of four) at ${\rm N^4LO}$, with which it also displays a slightly better agreement with the Nijmegen II pseudodata.
-For ${}^3S_1$-${}^3D_1$ we have chosen a counting choice in EFT(OPE) with more parameters as strictly necessary, just to make calculations simpler.
-Thus the comparison made here does not take into account that EFT(OPE) can be improved as to require less couplings in deuteron channel.
+For ${}^3S_1$-${}^3D_1$ we have chosen a counting choice in EFT(OPE) with more parameters than strictly necessary, just to make calculations simpler.
+Thus the comparison made here does not take into account that EFT(OPE) can be improved as to require less couplings in the deuteron channel.

+In principle it is possible to gain a more detailed understanding of the convergence properties of the two expansions from the scaling properties of the subleading order corrections, which we analyze in Appendix \ref{app:scaling}.
+This suggest that EFT(TPE) might be more convergent than ETF(OPE) not only in the $^1S_0$ but also in the $^3S_1$ and $^3P_0$ partial waves.
+Yet, the conclusions are not clear-cut and at most tentative: on the one hand, it is not trivial to find dimensionless quantities whose size can be conclusively shown to be of ${\mathcal O}(1)$.
+On the other, the simplifying counting choices that we have made --- the aforementioned number of contact-range couplings in ${}^3S_1$-${}^3D_1$ case, or the fact that we promote all the potential to ${\rm LO}$ in EFT(TPE) --- obscure the comparisons among the expansions.